 What To Pack

 Your cruise packing list will vary, based on the length of your cruise, your specific plans, and the weather/location of the cruise.
 I try to bring a separate outfit for each dinner, and then some casual attire for the daytime.
-If I’ll be in the pool for much of the day, I won’t need as many casual outfits.
+If I'm planning to be in the pool for much of the day, I won't need as many casual outfits.

-Pool decks can be slippery, so consider packing shoes with some grip on them.
+Pool decks can be slippery, so consider packing shoes with some grip.

 A Note on Laundry and Ironing